dangminhduc/aws-solution-architecture-professional-note/README.md

   - Lake Formation Tag-based access control: define perssimsion using attributes, to share Data Catalog resource to external IAM principals, AWS accounts, Organizations and organizational units (OUs)(recommended)
   - Lake Formation named resources: allows you to grant Lake Formation permissions with a grant option on Data Catalog tables and databases to external AWS accounts, IAM principals, organizations, or organizational units.
 The grant operation automatically shares those resources.
 - To run queries against database on other accounts using integrated service such as Athena or Redshift Spectrum, a resource links is required.
+- AWS Service Catalog
+  - Template constrain: Restrict the configuration parameters that are available for the user when launching the product (for example, EC2 instance types or IP ranges).
+  - Launch constraints: Allow you to specify a role for a product in a portfolio.
+This role is used to provision the resources at launch, so you can restrict user permissions without impacting users’ ability to provision products from the catalog (for example, for marketing users, you can enable them to create campaign websites, but use constraints to restrict their access to provision the underlying databases)
+  - Using service actions, you can enable end users to perform operational tasks, troubleshoot issues, run approved commands, or request permissions in AWS Service Catalog on your provisioned products, without needing to grant end users full access to AWS services.
+You use AWS Systems Manager documents to define service actions.